 In addition to being cheaper upfront, older Golden Retrievers tend to cost less than puppies over their lifetime.

-Are large dogs more expensive than small ones?
+Do large Golden Retriever dogs cost more than small ones?

 While you choose between a fledgling Golden pup or a sophisticated adult Golden, you should also think about the size of your ideal canine–and the size of your budget.

 The general rule of thumb is that the bigger the dog, the higher the price tag.

 For starters, larger dogs eat more than smaller ones.
 In turn, you’ll pay more for dog food and treats.

 Additionally, certain medical costs take your dog’s size into account.
 Heartworm and flea/tick prevention are priced based on your dog’s weight.